Source code for skgenome.intersect

 from .combiners import first_of, join_strings, make_const

-[docs]def iter_slices(table, other, mode, keep_empty): """Yields indices to extract ranges from `table`.
+[docs] def iter_slices( table: pd.DataFrame, other: pd.DataFrame, mode: str, keep_empty: bool ) -> Iterator[Union[ndarray, Index]]: """Yields indices to extract ranges from `table`.
 Returns an iterable of integer arrays that can apply to Series objects, i.e. columns of `table`.
-These indices are of the DataFrame/Series' Index, not array coordinates -- so be sure to use DataFrame.loc, Series.loc, or Series getitem, as opposed to .iloc or indexing directly into Numpy arrays. """ for _c, bin_rows, src_rows in by_shared_chroms(other, table, keep_empty): if src_rows is None: # Emit empty indices since 'table' is missing this chromosome for _ in range(len(bin_rows)): yield Int64Index([]) else: for slc, _s, _e in idx_ranges(src_rows, None, bin_rows.start, bin_rows.end, mode): indices = src_rows.index[slc].values if keep_empty or len(indices): yield indices
+These indices are of the DataFrame/Series' Index, not array coordinates -- so be sure to use DataFrame.loc, Series.loc, or Series getitem, as opposed to .iloc or indexing directly into Numpy arrays. """ for _c, bin_rows, src_rows in by_shared_chroms(other, table, keep_empty): if src_rows is None: # Emit empty indices since 'table' is missing this chromosome for _ in range(len(bin_rows)): yield pd.Index([], dtype="int64") else: for slc, _s, _e in idx_ranges(src_rows, bin_rows.start, bin_rows.end, mode): indices = src_rows.index[slc].to_numpy() if keep_empty or len(indices): yield indices